 Special antivirus measures will be enforced over the holiday to support public safety, including the operation of temporary COVID-19 testing clinics at expressway rest stops.

-Current social distancing measures -- Level 4 in Seoul, Incheon and Gyeonggi Province, and Level 3 in most all other regions -- will remain in place through October 3, restricting the size of private social gatherings and restaurant business hours.
+Current social distancing measures -- Level 4 in Seoul, Incheon and Gyeonggi Province, and Level 3 in most all other regions -- will remain in place through October 3.

 Please send comments to firstname.lastname@example.org / copyright © tbs.
 Unauthorized redistribution prohibited.